-The total population is 164 million in Bangladesh, with diverse culture.
-Islam and Hinduism are Bangladesh’s major regions.
-The nation is at the stage of economic take-off.
-Starting from 2011, the annual GDP growth rate has remained at above 6%, and it has reached a new high of 7.284% in 2017.
+Bangladesh, with a total population of 164 million, is a country with cultural diversity.
+Its major religons are Islam and Hinduism.
+The nation is at the take-off stage of economic growth.
+Starting in 2011, the annual GDP growth rate has remained over 6%, and it has reached a new high at 7.284% in 2017.

 The Bangladesh government aims to achieve 3,168MW of renewable energy installation by 2021 (Vision 2021), expecting to fulfil 10% of the domestic power generation.
 The nation will focus on PV and wind power, with a goal of 1.74GW and 1.37GW, respectively.

 Bangladesh’s energy demand mainly relies on coal burning.
 Among all renewable energies, PV is the only one that witnesses significant growth.
 This is because PV is the core project of renewable energy development and global PV technology is becoming more mature.
 However, other projects experienced limited growth or are not even growing at all.

 The PV industry in Bangladesh is just about to take off.
 In the past, in order to solve the problem of power shortage in remote rural areas, the government came up with policies specifically for off-grid projects.
 Now, in order to cater to the economic growth trend to fulfil large energy demand in the future, the government has started to promote on-grid projects, and thus policies related to on-grid projects have been released recently.